1868 impeachment managers investigation: Before the adjournment of the impeachment trial

 The impeachment managers received a large number of tips from people around the country of leads they should pursue.
 However, the individual who had Butler's ear the most with his advice on this was National Police Gazette-publisher George Wilkes.
 Wilkes' newspaper was known to scandalmonger.
 Wilkes had a secret informant that was close to Samuel Ward (a notable lobbyist).
 This source reported that Ward had paid Senator Edmund G. Ross for his vote to acquit with $12,000 from Democratic congressman John Morrissey.
 Wilkes speculated that the transfer of money was handled by "Charley Morgan", who was a cross-dresser who was allegedly involved in separate extramarital affairs with both Morrissey's wife and Samuel Ward.
 During the middle of the investigation, a young woman going by the name "Charley Morgan" was arrested in New York, pleading guilty to a misdemeanor charge of "indecency" for crossdressing.
 She told the court that she had gone four years without wearing women's clothing.
 Butler, however, gave assurances to Ward that this was not his doing, pointing to the fact that he had gone against pressure to embarrass Ward by calling her as a witness in the investigation.
 Butler would never find proof that Ward had bribed Ross.

 The investigation included a focus on a number of Johnson-allied figures, including Thurlow Weed and Charles Woolley.

 Thurlow Weed told the committee that there had been a group that was determined to secure Johnson's acquittal.
 He said that Henry A. Smyhe, was a member of this group.
 Smythe was an individual that had been accused of corruption in the past, and had previously nearly been ejected from office as a result.
-He said that it also included Sheridan Shook, former congressman Samuel S. Cox, and Samuel Ward.
+Weed also said that it included Sheridan Shook, former congressman Samuel S. Cox, and Samuel Ward.

 During the investigation, there was evidence found that United States Secretary of State William Seward and Postmaster General Alexander Randall had been in contact with Cornelius Wendell (a Washington printer) for the purposes of organizing bribes.
 Wendell.
 Wendell told the committee that he had been uninterested in being part of this plan, and pointed blame on Seward's aide Erastus Webster, who it appeared had collected a fund of $165,000 for the purposes of buying acquittal votes.
 This money was said to have primarily been raised by Randall, Hugh McCulloch (United States secretary of the treasury) and Henry A. Smythe through middlemen such as Perry Fuller and James Legate (a special agent of the Kansas Post Office Department), though Fuller and Legate were said to have pocketed most of the money raised for themselves.
 Wendell also testified about Charles Woolley's alleged involvement.